 We recommend vector graphics because they’re scalable, which means they can go from a large size to a small one and back again without losing any definition or sharpness.
 They can generally be used on both spot color or full color labels.
 Vector files can be opened and modified using the software suggestions above, as well as by the more high-powered Adobe Illustrator and CorelDRAW and some other programs.

 Freepik requires an attribution line for most of their vector images.
 Because of the restricted space on many labels, it’s not possible to have it there.
 They do state that you can place it in a “credits” section, which can easily be hosted on most websites or store fronts.
 If you don’t want to use a credits section, or want to use many of their vector files, you can also purchase a premium membership, which allows you to use any of their artwork with no attribution (this membership also gives you access to more artwork).

 Many of the vector files on Stockio are free for both personal and commercial use, although some require either an attribution or a small fee for commercial use.
 You can “favorite” items so you can come back to them again easily.

 Easy, Peasy – and Fun!

 I used Affinity Designer, a vector graphic by starline from Freepik, and “Fredericka the Great” and “Roboto” from Google Fonts to prototype this label in less than 15 minutes.
 (Well, 30 minutes if you count going through all the fun fonts before selecting those two!)
-Couldn’t have done it with the label design resources listed here!
+Couldn’t have done it without the label design resources listed here!